 Otodectes cynotis (ear mites) are up to 0.5 mm in size and the most frequent mange mite in carnivores.
 They are the main cause of otitis and discomfort in dogs, cats and ferrets.

 Throughout Europe.

-The entire life cycle is spent on the host, with transfer from animal to animal (also from dog to cat or cat to ferret) probably occurring through close contact.
+The entire life cycle is spent on the host, with transfer from animal to animal probably occurring through close contact.
 Eggs develop via one larval and two nymphal stages into adults within approximately three weeks.
-Unlike Sarcoptes or Notoedres mites, Otodectes mites can survive in the environment for several weeks.